 About the department

-Collection Management plans the purchase of materials in all formats within the limits of the university's fiscal resources to meet the instructional, scholarly, and research needs of Florida Atlantic University students, faculty, and staff.
+Collection Management plans the purchase and acquisition of materials in all formats within the limits of the university's fiscal resources to meet the instructional, scholarly, and research needs of Florida Atlantic University students, faculty, and staff.
 The department collaborates with faculty to utilize allocated funds in a manner consistent with departmental and programmatic priorities and the Libraries' collection development policies.
 Once materials are ordered, acquired, and processed the Collection Management staff ensure that access is seamlessly available to all FAU users.

 The major areas that fall under Collection Management include:

 - Acquisitions - Orders and receives materials for the electronic and print general collection.
 Also manages renewals and cancellations of subscribed resources and works closely with the Libraries' Business Manager in submitting invoice payments.